Irish neutrality during World War II: Internal affairs

 On 1 September 1939, in response to the German invasion of Poland, a hastily convened Dáil declared an immediate state of emergency.
 The day's debate culminated in the Emergency Powers Act, which came into effect one day later, on 3 September.
 It was modelled extensively on the British draft worked out during the Sudeten crisis a year before.
-In some respects, the Irish act was regarded as more drastic.
+In some respects, the Irish Act was regarded as more drastic.
 The key provisions were as follows:

 The government may, whenever and so often as they think fit, make by order (in this act referred to as an emergency order), such provisions as are, in the opinion of the government, necessary or expedient for securing the public safety, or the preservation of the state, or for the maintenance of public order, or the provision and control of supplies and services to the life of the community.

 With such sweeping executive powers, de Valera's cabinet set out to tackle any problems that might arise and curb any inconsistencies with the nation's policy of neutrality.
 Censorship of radio newscasts meant newsreaders were confined to reading, without comment, the dispatches of each side, while weather forecasts were halted to preclude the inadvertent assistance of planes or ships involved in the war.
 Public expressions of opinion appearing to favour one side or the other were usually repressed.
 The word "war" itself was avoided, with the Government referring to the situation in Europe from 1939 to 1945 as "The Emergency".

-However, on the British declaration of war, the teenaged George Cole watched as an effigy of Neville Chamberlain was publicly burnt in Dublin without any interference by the police.
+However, on the British declaration of war, the teenage George Cole watched as an effigy of Neville Chamberlain was publicly burnt in Dublin without any interference by the police.
 Cole sensed that there was: